corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-angel-service-parameters.md

   Information about the way the service will communicate with the rest of the CENM deployment.

     * **host**:
-    *(Optional)* The host or IP of the service.
+    *(Optional)* The host or IP address of the service.

     * **port**:
-    The port that the service will bind to, and other CENM components it will connect to.
+    The port that the service binds to, and other CENM components it connects to.

     * **verbose**:
     *(Optional)* Enables verbose logging for the socket layer.